 It’s no secret I love charity shops.
-I liked visiting them as a child and as a teenager I fell head over heels in love with the amazing source of alternative clothing.
+I liked visiting them as a child and as a teenager I fell best head over heels in love with the amazing source of alternative clothing list.
 My love for them will probably continue for a long time but there’s something you should know – charity shops are not your friend, not if you’re using them to save money.
 I have many people emailing me asking how on earth I save money.
-They are very confused because they too shop in charity shops but they’re not saving money.
+They are very confused because they too shop in charity shops but they’re not saving money due to this non profit organization.
 Of course not.
-Charity shops are a great alternative and a great way to support charities but they’re still shops.
+Charity shops are a great alternative and a great way to support charities and fundraising ideas but they’re still shops.
 You’re still buying stuff, stuff you probably don’t need.
 When I was in vast quantities of debt I didn’t shop in charity shops, I didn’t shop at all.
-I didn’t shop there for sport, for months I didn’t set foot inside a charity shop, high street shop or supermarket.
+I didn’t shop there for sport, for months I didn’t set foot inside a charity shop, high street shop ortop supermarket.
 I just made do.
 If I needed something that was the time I went to the charity shop first.

 I went through a stage a couple of years ago where I shopped in charity shops on a regular basis but I had slightly more disposable income than I do now, our circumstances were different.
 At the moment we’re saving to buy a house and my spending in most avenues, charity shops included, has all but stopped.
 Sure I’ll admit it I still enjoy going in and sure you can find amazing things but you don’t need a china tea set to survive.
 I’ll continue to buy stuff and share it here but I’ll only be doing so when I can afford to take action on my ‘wants’.
 I might sound like a sanctimonious bitch but if you’re really struggling then you need to sit down and have a pretty harsh word with yourself about need, want and charity shops.
 Just because you see bloggers, friends or family buying from charity shops it doesn’t mean you have to too.
 Their financial priorities are different to yours, mine are different to yours.
 If you’re struggling just remember owning a £3 wooden deer won’t save you money, you’ll just have a wooden deer and £3 more to pay off your debts.
 You know, this post isn’t really about charity shops it is about that process of learning the difference between need and want, along with abandoning justifications.
 There is a deep psychological game at play which tells you a charity shop is a great place to shop because prices are lower (for the most part) but even if the price is 25p, if you’re struggling don’t spend that 25p in a charity shop, in a supermarket, in Harrods or online.